samsheffield/Unreal_Engine_Workshop/docs/week11.md

 # Homework

 ## Landscape Tools Demo
-This weekend, you'll be getting a headstart on our next topic of discussion- working with the Landscape Tools. __I'll add a link to a demo by Wednesday morning__ which I've created which demonstrates the basics of Landscape creation in UE5.
+This weekend, you'll be getting a head start on our next topic of discussion- working with the Landscape Tools.
+[Here is a video](https://youtu.be/278ckX2pmX8?si=iAT09vuT6BXzMw4Y) that I've created which demonstrates the basics of Landscape creation in UE5.

 ## For next week
 Create a small level with the landscape tools that leads a player to a destination using either a first or third person character controller.
 You will add foliage and a spline-based path to this level next week in class.